TonyXG1/TonyXG1/README.md

 - 👋 Hi, I’m @TonyXG1
-- 👀 I’m interested in creating video games with C# and Unity, Website Developing and creating apps on Java, C#, C/C++.
+- 👀 I’m interested in creating video games with C# and Unity, Website Developing and creating mobile or desktop applications on Java, C#, C/C++.
-- 🌱 I’m currently learning C#, Java, C/C++, Html, JavaScript, CSS.
+- 🌱 I’m currently learning C#, Java, C/C++, Html, JavaScript.
 - 💞️ I’m looking to collaborate in the distant future with capable and responsible programmers to create projects - Video games, websites, website apps or android apps.
 - 📫 How to reach me Discord: тony#9899 or Instagram: _tony.stoianov_.
 You can ask me for more contact methods.